 meetings

-folk can send a notetaker into your video calls, then give you the summary, decisions, and action items — no more scrambling to write things down.
+Folk can send a notetaker into your video calls, then give you the summary, decisions, and action items.

-folk can sit in on your video calls as a notetaker — it joins the meeting, listens, and afterward gives you a clean summary with the decisions made and the action items, so you can actually pay attention instead of typing.
+Folk can sit in on your video calls as a notetaker. it joins the meeting, listens, and afterward gives you a clean summary with the decisions made and the action items, so you can pay attention instead of typing.

 two ways to get a notetaker in